wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 That will stick the code that is beyond it at the end of the event loop and that is enough to give A and B a little time to transition itself.

-Let's add a timeout of 10 miliseconds and then add the class of `open`.
+Let's add a timeout of 10 milliseconds and then add the class of `open`.

 ```js
 document.body.appendChild(popup);